 - Sewing and embroidering Baptismal gowns used at Baptism

-Contrary to popular opinion, the Altar Society is not an "older ladies" organization and is always looking for new members both men or women.
+Contrary to popular opinion, the Altar Society is not an "older ladies" organization and is always looking for new members, both men and women.

 On a practical basis we are always in need of more Eucharistic ministers.
 If you are willing to serve in this most special ministry you are welcome to join others who serve the people of St. Agnes.
 Your task would be to distribute the sacred bread and wine at weekend and holiday liturgies.
 A training session is provided to help ministers feel comfortable in their service.
 Ministers are scheduled according to their Mass choices and in conjunction with the schedules of the other family members who serve as lectors, altar servers, ministers of hospitality, etc. Ministers serve approximately once every 3 to 4 weeks.
 Personal vacations and commitments are taken into consideration when each new schedule is written, usually 3 times a year.

 We invite you to prayerfully reflect on the value of the Eucharist in your life.